Learn how to give effectively

 By giving effectively, you can significantly increase your positive impact on the world.

 Suppose a donor is considering making a $1,000 donation to one of two charities: Charity A, which offers corrective surgery for blindness-inducing cataracts, and Charity B, which provides sightseeing dogs to individuals with limited vision.
 On the conservative end, it costs around $1,000 to reverse a severe case of visual impairment.
-Conversely, it typically costs about $70,000 to support a guide dog from birth to retirement.
+Conversely, it typically costs $30,000–$50,000 USD to provide one sightseeing dog.

 Figure

 In his essay on the moral imperative toward cost-effectiveness, Toby Ord points out that failing to prioritise our charitable giving can mean thousands of additional deaths or illnesses.
-Because our resources are finite, we could lose out on the vast majority of the value of our donations if we donate ineffectively.
+In a more recent essay, Will MacAskill makes a similar case.
+Because our resources are finite, donating ineffectively means we’ll end up doing less to help others — whether that’s because we accidentally gave to a charity that did harm, or because we gave to some good charities that simply couldn’t do quite as much with our same donation.
 Of course, all suffering in this world is worth trying to solve.
-But if we could reduce more suffering, isn't that better?
+But if we can reduce more suffering, isn't that better?
+Just like a doctor in an emergency room, we have to triage if we are going to have a shot at creating a better world.

 How to give effectively